All articles

 • You want to understand why a sentence is constructed a certain way

-• You're a student wanting grammar help alongside translation
+• You're a student wanting grammar help that becomes practice

 • You want to build vocabulary from real texts

-• You want audio pronunciation alongside the translation
+• You want audio pronunciation alongside the explanation

 The verdict

 These tools are complementary, not competing.
 Google Translate is the best general-purpose translation tool in existence.
-Apprendr is the best tool for learning from French text.
+Apprendr is for learning and remembering from French text.

 If you're serious about learning French, you'll probably use both: Google Translate for quick lookups and non-French translation needs, Apprendr when you want to actually understand what you're reading.

-Try Apprendr free — paste any French text into the translator and get a full grammar and vocabulary breakdown at your level.
+Try Apprendr free — paste any French text into Apprendr and turn it into a personalized lesson with grammar, vocabulary, audio, and review.